For some six centuries, Heisterbach Abbey was the religious center of our region. Only the medieval choir ruins and the tithe barn have remained.

-In 1312, the chapel on Mount Petersberg and the abbey curch at Heisterbach became places of pilgrimage.
-Here, indulgences were granted, i.e. people could join a procession on a church holiday or make a pious donation and have their sins forgiven.
+In 1312, the chapel on Mount Petersberg and the abbey church at Heisterbach became places of pilgrimage.
+Here, indulgences were granted, i.e., people could join a procession on a church holiday or make a pious donation and have their sins forgiven.

 During the following centuries, Heisterbach Abbey lived through ups and downs.
 The War of Cologne (1583-88) devastated the Rhineland, and Heisterbach Abbey suffered badly.
 In 1650, Heisterbach received the pontificals, that is to say the abbots were almost equal to bishops.
-Down in Königwinter-city they had their own residence, the Heisterbacher Hof.
-1750 the baroque gatehouse was built.
+Down in Königwinter-city, they had a residence of their own, the Heisterbacher Hof.
+In 1750, the baroque gatehouse was built.

 Secularization and demolition

 For a some six centuries Heisterbach Abbey had been the religious center of our region and also the largest landowner.
 Then the French Revolution and Napoleon Bonaparte swept away the Old Empire.
 When the left bank of the Rhine fell to France in 1801, the princes who had lost territories there wanted compensations, in other words territories on the right bank.
 Consequently, the ecclesiastical states had to disappear from the map.
 By the Imperial Recess of 1803 (Reichsdeputationshauptschluss), the Archbishopric of Cologne was dissolved, the clergymen were dispossessed.

 Still in the same year, the government of the Duchy of Berg abolished Heisterbach Abbey and offered the church for sale.
 In 1809, the French entrepreneur Piautaz purchased it, to use it as a quarry.